W4RH4WK/cpp-init/README.md

 Since I encounter this question a lot lately, here's a summary of my typical answer along with some pointers.

+## Should I learn C++?

+Depends on what your goal is.
+C++ is certainly not dead, but better alternatives may exist, depending on your use-case.
+Consider [Go](https://go.dev/) and [Rust](https://www.rust-lang.org/) before deciding to venture forth into C++.

+Still here?
+Alright.

+## Where do I start?

-- First get familiar with C.
+- First, get familiar with C.
   For this I can recommend [Beej's Guide to C Programming](https://beej.us/guide/bgc/).

 - Once you are somewhat fluent with C, you may move on to C++.
   [Learn C++](https://www.learncpp.com/) is an excellent guide that has you covered.

-- If you need technical information on a language feature or library component, search [C++ reference](https://cppreference.com/).
+- If you need technical information on a language feature or library component, consult [C++ reference](https://cppreference.com/).

 - Once you are somewhat familiar with C++, read through the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and see what makes sense for you.
+  This also gives you some idea about how certain language features are supposed to be used.

+- Pick up [Git](https://git-scm.com/) along the way.
+  Strictly speaking, Git is not necessary for C++, yet any modern programmer should be familiar with Git and use it in their projects.

+The most important aspect is that you get your hands dirty and start building things early on.
+Theory is important, but practice is still paramount!

 ## Which Topics are Essential?